A child wants nice and no mean numbers

 Mathematics education is a mess.
 In primary education the development in arithmetic, geometry and other math topics is greatly hindered.

 Mathematicians are trained for abstraction while education is an empirical issue.
-When mathematicians meet in class with real life pupils then they solve their cognitive dissonance by holding on to tradition.
-But tradition and its course materials have not been designed for empirical didactics.
+When mathematicians meet in class with real live pupils then they solve their cognitive dissonance by holding on to tradition.
+But tradition and its study materials have not been designed for empirical didactics.
 Pupils suffer the consequences.

-The West reads and writes from left to right but the numbers come from India and Arabia where one reads and writes from right to left.
-In English 14 is pronounced as fourteen but it should rather be ten·four.
-21 is pronounced in proper order as twenty·one, but is better pronounced as two·ten·one, so that the decimal positional system is also supported by pronunciation.
+The West reads from left to right but the numbers come from India and Arabia where one reads from right to left.
+In English 14 is pronounced as fourteen but it should rather be ten & four.
+21 is pronounced in proper order as twenty-one, but is better pronounced as two·ten & one, so that the decimal positional system is supported by pronunciation too.

 The author is an econometrician and teacher of mathematics.